oracle-livelabs/apex/forms-to-apex/8-enhance-order-form/8-enhance-order-faceted.md

 ## Task 2: Create Validations

-In this task, you will create a validation in the Orders Form to validate that the ship date is not happening before the order date.
+In this task, you will create a validation in the orders form to validate that the ship date is not happening before the order date.

-1. Go to the Processing tab in the left pane.
-Right-click Validating and select Create Validation.
+1. Go to the **Processing** tab in the left pane.
+Right-click **Validating** and select **Create Validation**.

  ![App Builder](images/create-validation.png " ")

-2. In the Property editor, enter/select the following:
+2. In the property editor, enter/select the following:

     - Identification > Name: **Validate Order Dates**